hameng/CPPUNIT_Lite/README.md

 C/C++ Testing Framework

-This testing framework is developped based on cppunit_lite.
+This testing framework is developed based on cppunit_lite.

 All sourcecode is in the folder "cppunit_lite".